-For 40+ years NOC has led the outdoor industry, taking more guests whitewater rafting and teaching more paddlers than any other outdoor recreation company.
-NOC also provides top-quality aerial and trail-based adventures, wilderness medicine as well as providing unmatched retail service, foodservice, lodging, and trip planning services.
-Behind NOC's rapid growth are our staff’s commitment to our five core values: lead by example, service before self, do the right thing, work hard/play hard and make it happen.
+For 48+ years NOC has led the outdoor industry, taking more guests whitewater rafting and teaching more paddlers than any other outdoor recreation company.
+NOC also provides top-quality aerial and trail-based adventures, wilderness medicine as well as unmatched retail service, foodservice, lodging, and trip planning services.
+Behind NOC's success is our staff’s commitment to our five core values: Lead by Example, Service Before Self, Do the Right Thing, Work Hard/Play Hard and Make it Happen.
 These core values unite a community of leaders and pioneers in an exciting, fun and always changing work environment.

-NOC career opportunities offer prospects rare opportunities to work in beautiful locations, to grow their skills and to share a passion for active outdoor recreation.
-Ideal candidates are leaders in the work place that wish to join a unique, values-driven organization.
+NOC career opportunities offer a rare combination of work in beautiful locations, a chance to grow skills and to share a passion for active outdoor recreation.
+Ideal candidates are leaders in the workplace that wish to join a unique, values-driven organization.
 They aspire to excellence in their fields and disciplines and they demonstrate a commitment to the service of others.
-Above all, they want to provide visitors with unforgettable experiences in the great outdoors.
+Above all, they want to provide guests with unforgettable experiences.
 If this sounds like you, we hope you'll apply to join the NOC team.

 Conducts courses in the field of Wilderness Medicine, CPR & First Aid, Survival and other subjects as assigned.
 Responsible for preparing and delivering lectures, leading and moderating classroom discussions, running hands-on scenarios, and administering and grading examinations and practicals.
 The Instructor is expected to provide positive student interactions/experiences and to take all precautions to keep guest and other instructors prepared and safe.